Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Forecasting Models

 \subsection{LSTM}

-An LSTM-based model is used as the baseline of our experiments.
+An LSTM-based model that does not provide uncertainty quantification is used as the baseline of our experiments.
 The network consists of an input layer with a size of 288, corresponding to the past 24 hours of workload.
 The input size has been found experimentally.
-The sequence is given to a succession (between one and three) of 1DConv layers followed by an LSTM layer, frequently used to deal with sequential data.
-The combination of these two types of layers has been proven effective in time series forecasting \cite{leka2021hybrid, patel2022hybrid}.
-The LSTM is followed by a sequence of dense layers whose number varies with the training set's size and the prediction type.
-For instance, for the M-B-LSTM, the number of dense layers is 3, while for the S-U-LSTM is 2.
-The last layer has one single neuron in the case of univariate models or two in the case of bivariate models.
-The Mean Squared Error (MSE) is used as the metric for the optimization via the Adam algorithm \cite{kingma2014adam}.
-The training converges in a few hundred epochs, and an early stopping strategy is applied to prevent overfitting.
-More details about the training/test split can be found in the following sections.
-The network is implemented in Keras\footnote{\url{https://keras.io/}} and the hyperparameter tuning, which also includes the number of layers in the network, has been performed using the Talos\footnote{\url{https://github.com/autonomio/talos}} optimization library.
+The input sequence is filtered by a succession of 1D convolutional (1DConv) layers (between one and three).
+The convolution is followed by an LSTM layer, widely adopted as effective at learning long-term dependencies and sequential patterns in time-series or sequence data \cite{song2018host}.
+Combining convolutional and LSTM layers has been proven effective in time series forecasting \cite{leka2021hybrid, patel2022hybrid}.
+A sequence of dense layers, whose number varies with the training set's size and the prediction type, follows the LSTM layer.
+We optimize the network weights through the Mean Squared Error (MSE) loss function.